cortexrd/Knack-Toolkit-Library/README.md

 -   **ktlProcessKeywords**: This is an internal function that is not exposed.
 But worth some additional explaining, nonetheless.
 It parses the view's title for keywords that trigger special behavior.
 See the list and details below.
 -   **handleCalendarEventDrop**: Provides notification that a drag’n drop operation has been done on a calendar event.
 This can be used to sync a table to a calendar.
 -   **getDataFromRecId**: returns the data record for a given view and record ID.
 Works with Tables and Search views.
+-   **getViewSourceName**: Returns the object’s name for the given view ID.

 ### Adding keywords to a view’s title or description to trigger features